 The Aeronautics track focuses on modelling, analysis and design of aircraft.
 Students in the track will learn how to design and estimate the performance of an aircraft, compute its aerodynamic properties, simulate its motion in flight, and analyse how the aerodynamic and structural properties influence stability and control.
 The track is characterised by a strong interaction between theory and practice.
 Students will, for example, plan, perform and evaluate wind tunnel tests during their education.

 Space technology plays a key role in modern society, enabling telecommunication and navigation services, weather forecasting, Earth observation and much more.
 The space track focuses on applications related to rocket and satellite technology, with particular emphasis on propulsion, trajectory analysis, spacecraft dynamics and systems perspective.
 The space environment and its impact on the design and instrumentation of satellites is another central theme in the education.
-Wider perspective is offered by courses in human spacecraft, space research and space application The space track can conveniently be combined with (parts of) the other tracks in the programme to create an attractive competence profile.
+A wider perspective is offered by courses in human spacecraft, space research and space application.
+The space track can conveniently be combined with (parts of) the other tracks in the programme to create an attractive competence profile.

-The Lightweight Structures track focuses on analysis and development of lightweight materials and structures for more efficient mechanical solutions and products.
+The Lightweight Structures track focuses on the analysis and development of lightweight materials and structures for more efficient mechanical solutions and products.
 Functionality per weight is a simple but highly relevant measure of efficiency since reduced weight can enable improved performance, more cost-effective production and reduce material consumption and environmental impact.
 The track has the main emphasis on fibre composites, including non-metallic materials and sandwich structures, since such materials are often used in applications with extreme requirements.
 Students following the track develop knowledge and skills in analysis, design, optimisation, materials, manufacturing and testing of lightweight materials and structures.